qutip/qutip/doc/guide/guide-correlation.rst

 Solving Two-Time Correlation Functions
 **************************************

 Here we demonstrate how to calculate two-time correlation functions in QuTiP.
 Using the quantum regression theorem, we can apply the equation of motion for the system itself also to calculate two-time correlation functions.
-In QuTiP, there are family functions that assists in this process: :func:`qutip.correlation_ode`, :func:`qutip.correlation_es`, :func:`qutip.correlation_mc`, and :func:`qutip.correlation_ss_ode`, :func:`qutip.correlation_ss_es`, :func:`qutip.correlation_ss_mc`.
+In QuTiP, there are family functions that assists in this process: :func:`qutip.correlation.correlation_ode`, :func:`qutip.correlation.correlation_es`, :func:`qutip.correlation.correlation_mc`, and :func:`qutip.correlation.correlation_ss_ode`, :func:`qutip.correlation.correlation_ss_es`, :func:`qutip.correlation.correlation_ss_mc`.
 As the names suggest, these functions use the ODE, the exponential series, and the Monte-Carlo solvers, respectively, to evolve the correlation functions in time.
 The following table describes in detail the usage of each function:

 +----------------------------------+---------------------------------------------+-----------------------------------------+
 | Function                         | Input parameters                            | Usage                                   |